Götz Spielmann

 Götz Spielmann (born 11 January 1961) is an Austrian director and scriptwriter.

-Life and career
+Early life

 Spielmann was born in Wels, Austria, and grew up in Vienna.
 After High School, he lived in Paris for several months.
 From 1980 to 1987 he studied film direction and script-writing in Vienna at the University of Music and Performing Arts, Vienna.
 At the Viennese Filmacadamy, his professors included Harald Zusanek and Axel Corti.